kebin20/scorekeeper/README.md

 Main components worked on:

-- code for Player 1 and Player 2
+- coded for Player 1 and Player 2
-- code for the score display
+- coded for the score display

 Created the basic setup for the HTML and JavaScript files.
 Then, added a basic heading, buttons for Player 1, Player 2 and a reset button,  with corresponding id names to the elements.
 Created functions for both the Player One and Player Two buttons, where once clicked, the counter will show a number.